-Students are not allowed time off for residency interviews unless it is pre-approved with the assigned DCE and CI.
-Preference is given to students who are interviewing for American Board of Physical Therapy Residency and Fellowship Education approved residency when the deadline for application requires an interview prior to the end of the experience.
-If pre-approval is received, a maximum of 1 day per residency will be allowed and preferably no greater than 3 days missed for interviews.
+Students are not allowed time off for residency interviews unless it is pre-approved by their assigned DCE, SCCE, and CI.
+Preference will be given to students who are interviewing for American Board of Physical Therapy Residency and Fellowship Education approved residency when the deadline for application requires an interview prior to the end of the CE experience.
+If pre-approval is received, a maximum of 1 day off per residency will be allowed and no greater than 3 days off for interviews.
 Students should strongly consider not attending CSM if applying for more than one residency.
-Pre-approval must be obtained prior to making any flight or travel arrangements.
+DCE, SCCE, and CI pre-approval must be obtained prior to making any flight or travel arrangements.
 If approved, students are responsible for making up time missed during the clinical experience.
+Refer to attendance policy and procedure above.